Interplay between Kondo suppression and Lifshitz transitions in YbRh$_2$Si$_2$ at high magnetic fields

-Additionally, the linear sweep of the van-Hove singularity predicted by our calculations confirms the linear energy-field dependence found in our data analysis.
-It is worth reiterating that the only adjustable parameter leading to the remarkable accuracy of the Mott formula in the two comparisons shown in Fig.~\ref{fig:compareS} is $\gfac$.
-Moreover, the thermopower as well as $\partial\ln{\lambda}/{\partial B}$ and $\partial \ln{\sigma}/{\partial B}$ are independent of sample geometry, thus systematic errors are almost negligible.
-The difference between $\gfac = 16$ (corresponding to a $\partial \epsilon/\partial B=0.5$\,meV/T) and $g=3.5$ ($0.1$\,meV/T) from our calculations, however, is unsurprising, since a rigid band shift is obviously insufficient to account for the experimental data.
-Unexpectedly, these field-induced changes of the band structure also enter linearly into $\gfac$, a fact which certainly deserves further studies.
+Additionally, the linear sweep of the van Hove singularity predicted by our calculations confirms the linear energy-field dependence found in our data analysis.
+The only adjustable parameter leading to the remarkable accuracy of the Mott formula in the two comparisons shown in Fig.~\ref{fig:compareS} is $\gfac$.
+Moreover, the thermopower as well as $\partial\ln{\lambda}/{\partial B}$ and $\partial \ln{\sigma}/{\partial B}$ are independent of sample geometry; thus, systematic errors are almost negligible.
+The difference between $\gfac = 16$ (corresponding to a $\partial \epsilon/\partial B=0.5$\,meV/T) and $g=3.5$ ($0.1$\,meV/T) from our calculations, however, is not surprising, since a rigid band shift is obviously insufficient to account for the experimental data.
+Unexpectedly, these field-induced changes of the band structure also enter linearly into $\gfac$.

+To include an additional link between our experimental data and the RB calculations, we draw upon the good qualitative agreement between $S/T$ and $\lambda$ in Figure \ref{fig:compareS}(b) and calculate the field dependent DOS at $\epsilon_\mathrm{F}$ straightforwardly from the thermopower measurements by integrating $S$ over $B$ (ignoring $(\partial \ln{\tau}/\partial B)$ in Equation \ref{eqn:mott-field}).
+Importantly, the so-obtained DOS (Figure \ref{fig:compareS}(b)) matches the features at the transition fields as calculated by the RB method (see Figure 5 in Ref. \onlinecite{zwicknagl_2011}): a kink at $B_1$ and a steplike decrease between $B_2$ and $B_3$.